CalvinTheRed/RPGL/README.md

 <details>
 <summary>SavingThrow</summary>

-**AddOriginItemTag**
+**SavingThrow**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "saving_throw",
   "tags": [...],
-  "tag": "..."
+  "difficulty_class_ability": "...",
+  "save_ability": "...",
+  "damage": [
+    { <damage instructions> }
+  ],
+  "damage_on_pass": "all" | "half" | "none",
+  "vampirism": {
+    "damage_type": "...",
+    "round_up": t/f,
+    "numerator": #,
+    "denominator": #
   }
+}
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to making a saving throw and resolving all fallout from making the save.
+This is a high-level Subevent which can be referenced in an RPGLEvent template.

-Source: an RPGLObject adding a tag to an origin item
+Source: an RPGLObject requiring that other RPGLObjects make a saving throw

-Target: should be the same as the source
+Target: an RPGLObject making a saving throw

 This Subevent **CAN** be referenced in an Event.